 The BNT Token

 As was mentioned earlier, Bancor held an ICO on June 12, 2017 that raised $153 million in just three hours.
 That ICO sold roughly 40 million BNT tokens at an average price of $3.92 each.
-Currently, there’s a circulating supply of BNT of over 60 million tokens.
+Currently, there’s a circulating supply of BNT of nearly 70 million tokens.

 BNT Price Performance.
 Image via CMC

-That circulating supply can change however since BNT is created as needed to initiate exchanges.
+The circulating supply can change however since BNT is created as needed to initiate exchanges.
 The Bancor protocol will create as much BNT as needed to match the value of currencies held within the smart contract.
+Once staking rewards are added the circulating supply will necessarily increase more rapidly and regularly.

 Trading & Storing BNT

 Interestingly, the Bancor Network only handles around 2% of the trading volumes of BNT.
-The largest trading volumes by far can be found at IDCM, followed by CoinBene, and then comes the Bancor Network.
+The largest trading volumes by far can be found at Coinbene, followed by Bilaxy, Binance, and OKEx, and then comes the Bancor Network.
 There are a handful of other exchanges that also handle BNT exchanges, but trading volumes are minimal at best.

-In fact, IDCM controlled over 79% of the total token trading volume for BNT when I checked.
+In fact, Coinbene controlled over half of the total token trading volume for BNT when I checked.
 This could actually be a problem from a market liquidity perspective.
 It means that trading is highly dependent on one exchange and any disruption there could cause a collapse volume.

 Once you have your BNT tokens you are going to want to store them in a secure offline wallet.
 Given that these are ERC20 tokens it means that you can store it any Ethereum compatible wallet.
 There is also a mirror-image EOS based token that was created to mimic the ERC-20 token and to allow exchanges of EOS based tokens.